Judeo-Persian: Characteristics

-Contemporary Dialects
+Contemporary dialects

 Some of the primary Iranian cities with Jewish dialects are Kashan, Isfahan, Yazd, Kerman, Shiraz, Borujerd, and Hamadan.
 Vernaculars spoken by Jews in Persian-speaking Central Asia are often referred to as Judeo-Tajik.
-Judeo-Tat is spoken in the eastern Caucasus and is considered mutually unintelligible with standard Persian today.
+Judeo-Tat is spoken in the eastern Caucasus and is considered mutually intelligible with standard Persian today.
 Many speakers of these Iranian dialects have left Iran and few native speakers remain.
 As a result, Judeo-Median languages are considered endangered according to the Endangered Language Alliance.